nodejs/node/doc/api.markdown

 The callback gets the arguments `(error, stdout, stderr)`.
 On success, `error` will be `null`.
 On error, `error` will be an instance of `Error` and `err.code` will be the exit code of the child process.

+There is a second optional argument to specify several options.
+The default options are

+    { encoding: 'utf8'
+    , timeout: 0
+    , maxBuffer: 200*1024
+    , killSignal: 'SIGKILL'
+    }

+If `timeout` is greater than 0, then it will kill the child process if it runs longer than `timeout` milliseconds.
+The child process is killed with `killSignal` (default: `'SIGKILL'`). `maxBuffer` specifies the largest amount of data allowed on stdout or stderr - if this value is exceeded then the child process is killed.